Sobhangh/IDP-Z3/docs/REST.md

             - environmental : Bool // True if not a decision variable
             - value : string    // representation of the value
             - values : []       // optional
-            - status : string   // UNKNOWN, GIVEN, UNIVERSAL, ENV_CONSQ, CONSEQUENCE
+            - status : string   // UNKNOWN, GIVEN, UNIVERSAL, ENV_CONSQ, CONSEQUENCE, EXPANDED
             - relevant: Bool
-            - ct : Bool         // DEPRECATED use value+status instead
-            - cf : Bool         // DEPRECATED use value+status instead
             - reading : string  // optional
             - normal : Bool     // false if to be shown in expanded view only }